mnt-home/swiftchain/README.md

 ```

+For more information on how to use swiftchain, please consult the documentation.

 ## Limitations

-Currently, a few specific things are hardcoded into the library and cannot be changed.
-These limitations mostly apply to the prebuild Blockchain class.
+There are some limitations which currently affect swiftchain:

-* swiftchain has currently only been tested on a Linux machine and may not work as expected on a different OS
+* swiftchain has only been tested on a Linux machine and may not work as expected on a different OS
 * The API does not include methods for networking - these have to be implemented *ad-hoc*.
 This may change in a future version.

-## Features

-* Exposes basic building blocks of Blockchain applications in an easy-to-use API
-* Permissive open-source license (Apache-2.0)
-* Tiny codebase (~1400 SLoC, excluding pybind11 and tests) with a small installation size (500KB)

-## Known Issues

-* When mining two Blocks with the same content and node address, verification on the chain sometimes fails.
-This happens only if they are also mined with the same nonce and in the same millisecond.
-The odds of this happening decrease over time.